kelg12/RU-Course-Sniper/README.md

 https://classes.rutgers.edu/soc/api/openSections.json

-This endpoint returns a list of *currently open* sections
+This endpoint returns a list of *currently open* sections by their index values.

-If the target section appears in the response, it is considered open
+If the target section appears in the response, it is considered open.

 ---